 - Pass the permit test.
 Depending on where you live, you may need to complete driver education before you can take the permit test.
-You can study for your learner/permit test using our DMV prep courses.
-If you need additional information about the permit test, you can read about it here.
+You can study for your learner/permit test using our DMV prep courses or practice tests.

 - Practice for your driver’s license exam using an instructor and/or with your guardians or parents.

 - Complete the road test.
 Read our article What To Bring To Drivers Test for more info.